inno-devops-labs/S25-core-course-labs/app_python/README.md

 ![Lint](https://github.com/dpttk/S25-core-course-labs/actions/workflows/linter.yml/badge.svg)
 ![Docker](https://github.com/dpttk/S25-core-course-labs/actions/workflows/docker.yml/badge.svg)
 # Moscow time
-simple web application shows current moscow time
+Simple web application that shows current Moscow time and tracks visit counts

+## Features

+- Displays the current Moscow time
+- Tracks and displays the number of visits to the site
+- Provides a dedicated `/visits` endpoint to view the visit counter
+- Persists visit count data using a volume mount

-## How to run
+## How to run with Python

-1. install python3
+1. Install python3
-2. clone this repo and
+2. Clone this repo
-3. install all dependencies
+3. Install all dependencies
-4. run the app
+4. Run the app
-5. you can check and see that it is now running on localhost:5000
+5. You can check and see that it is now running on localhost:5000

 ```
 git clone https://github.com/dpttk/S25-core-course-labs.git